top of page

 Dr. Ethel Mickey 13.jpg

-I am a sociologist whose research aims to understand the stubborn persistence of gender inequalities in the workplace.
-I am an Assistant Professor of Sociology at California State University, San Bernardino.
-I am also an affiliate of Stanford University's VMware Women's Leadership Innovation Lab.
+I am a sociologist and I study gender inequalities in the workplace, with a focus on innovation industries like tech and academic science.
+I am an Assistant Professor of Sociology at California State University, San Bernardino and a faculty affiliate of Stanford University's VMware Women's Leadership Innovation Lab.

-READ my latest coauthored column in Inside Higher Ed, "Keeping the Pandemic from Sidelining Equity."
+READ my coauthored column in Inside Higher Ed, "Institutional Approaches to Mentoring Faculty Colleagues."

 LISTEN to this podcast episode of Technically Human to learn about my research on how gendered networks structure the tech workforce.